publishpress/PublishPress-Checklists/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

-= UNRELEASED =

-* Fixed: Fixed a CSS conflict with the class "warning" and some themes, #243;

 = [2.4.3] - 2021-01-21 =

 * Fixed: Fixed support to PHP 5.6, #240;
 * Fixed: Fixed some class names to match the filename, #241;
 * Fixed: Fixed some strings that were not being translated;
 * Fixed: Fixed detection of the Block Editor when the Classic Editor plugin is installed and the user can select which editor to use, #239;
+* Fixed: Fixed a CSS conflict with the class "warning" and some themes, #243;
 * Added: Added Italian translation.
 Huge thanks to Simone Bianchelli and Angelo Giammarresi for sharing the translation files;

 = [2.4.2] - 2020-10-22 =